 Suggestions

-Remove the 'Key Concepts' section entirely — Claude already understands DNS, fuzzy hashing, and domain permutation techniques.
-Move any truly novel configuration details into code comments.
+Remove the 'Key Concepts' section entirely - Claude already understands DNS, fuzzy hashing, and permutation techniques.
+Move any truly novel information (like the ssdeep/pHash distinction) into inline comments in the code.

-Remove or drastically shorten the 'When to Use' section, which is generic and adds no actionable value.
+Remove or drastically shorten the 'When to Use' section - it's generic filler that doesn't add actionable value.

-Split the monitoring pipeline (Step 3) and export/takedown (Step 4) into separate referenced files to keep SKILL.md as a concise overview with the core scan-and-analyze workflow.
+Split the monitoring pipeline (Step 3) and export/takedown (Step 4) into separate referenced files, keeping SKILL.md focused on the core scan-and-analyze workflow.

 | Dimension | Reasoning | Score |